Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Colorado State and its opponents have combined for 54 points -- this matchup's point total -- only one time this year.
+- Colorado State and its opponents have scored at least 54 points -- this matchup's over/under -- just once this season.

-- Hawaii has combined with its opponents to score more than 54 points in five of 10 games this season.
+- In 50% of Hawaii's games this season (5/10), the teams combined to score more than Saturday's total of 54.

-- The combined points per game average of the two teams, 48.9, is 5.1 points fewer than Saturday's over/under.
+- Saturday's total is 5.1 points higher than the combined 48.9 PPG average of the two teams.

 - The average total in Rams games this season is 48.9, 5.1 points fewer than Saturday's total of 54 .